 6.2 Each candidate may declare up to the deadline stipulated by the then chair unless there are inadequate candidates to fill available roles.
 The deadline may not be earlier than the opening ceremonies of the current AMA-MSS meeting.

 6.3 Candidates may run for either office.
 Unsuccessful candidates for Chair may run in the election for Vice Chair, which shall be held immediately following the election for Chair.

 6.4 All candidates shall be restricted to distribution of their CV and personal statement.
 No other insignia or campaign materials shall be allowed.
-Travel to other State Meetings is expressly forbidden, unless a candidate also serves in such capacity that requires him to undertake such travel.
+Campaigning at other State Meetings is expressly forbidden.

-6.5 Candidates shall be given 2 minutes to speak and 2 minutes to answer questions to the membership of the Region I prior to the balloting.
+6.5 Candidates shall be given 2 minutes to speak and 2 minutes to answer questions to the membership od the Region I prior to the balloting.

 7.1 Delegates shall be elected in accordance with the voting procedures outlined in these bylaws.